 Step 1: Open AI Chat From Your Case

-Click on the chat icon within your current case.
-You can start typing your question naturally, just like you’re talking to a teammate.
+Open the chat icon in your current case.
+Start typing your question the way you'd ask a teammate.

 Step 2: Chat Reviews the Case